 - Update May 18, 2018: You shouldn’t rush to upgrade to version 1803, here are a few reasons why.

 What’s new on desktop experience

-You can also check out this walkthrough video with all the changes included in the most recent Windows 10 Insider Preview builds.
-Microsoft has also released Windows 10 build 17093, which brings some additional improvements.
+You can also check out this walkthrough video with all the changes included in the new version of Windows 10:

 In this new update, the Start menu includes Reveal highlight, which is an interactive visualization that brings illumination to display hidden borders, helps you navigate, and interact with an app.
 You’ll see this feature while hovering items in the “All apps” list and Live Tiles.

 Additionally, right-clicking a Microsoft Store app, and selecting More, you’ll now see a Settings option that will take you straight to settings page for that particular app.

 When using the dark theme option the “Clear all,” “Expand”/”Collapse,” and “See more,” the links text now use the current system accent color.
 In Addition, the “Clear all” text has been replaced for “Clear all notifications” to make clearer the action of the button.